winstoncooke/gameboy/gbdev/scripts/README.md

 ## Setting up

-This setup assumes you are on Linux using bash.
+This setup assumes you are on Linux using bash and have already setup [wine](https://wiki.winehq.org/).
 Scripts should be placed in `/usr/local/bin`.
 For each script, run `chmod +x <script>` to make executable.